zlociu/zlociu/README.md

 ## Hi there 👋

 I'm Marcin Złotek, IT student at the Poznań University of Technology.
+I specialize in distributed systems.
+My passion is music (specially film music).
 <!--
 **zlociu/zlociu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->